vandocouto/MariaDB-Galera/README.md

 $ cd MariaDB-Galera/
 $ mkdir chave
 </pre>
-step 2 - Move the .pem key into the key directory, file permission should be 400
+step 2 - Move the .pem into the key directory, file permission should be 400

 <pre>
 cd chave/